NateEag/nateeag.com/pages/music/index.md

 found ourselves lacking good arrangements for a given need.

-I was a primary driver of the arrangements in most of the bands I have played in, including Hershey Free's worship band(s), where much of my work is still in use.
+I was a primary driver of the arrangements in most of the bands I have played in, including Hershey Free's worship band(s).

 I did most of the arranging (and the piano and keyboard performance) on [Classical Academic Press's](https://classicalacademicpress.com/) [Veni